Protect the world’s peace. Donate to support Ukraine

 Similarities between the books:

-Both tell the story of education and its role in freedom
+• Each book tells the story of education and its role in freedom.

 5. 'Heartland' by Sarah Smarsh

-In 'Heartland,' an open and moving memoir about impoverishment in rural Kansas, writer Sarah Smarsh exemplifies how her family lived in poverty.
-In the American heartland, they relied on welfare and food stamps, engaged in invisible or worthless working-class labor, and tried to thrive in a world that pushed them down.
+In 'Heartland,' a candid and moving memoir about impoverishment in rural Kansas, writer Sarah Smarsh offers a harrowing look at how her family lived in poverty.
+In the American heartland, Sarah's family survived on welfare and food stamps to supplement the working-class labor that didn't lift them out of their circumstances, all trying to thrive in a world that pushed them down.

 While respecting the dignity of those who are impoverished, this memoir challenges readers to face the tough realities of class and opportunity in America.
 A Chicago Tribune Literary Prize winner and a finalist for the National Book Award, it clearly conveys the fight for economic progress, survival, and the search for a better life in the face of overwhelming challenges.